jesster413/agusmakmun.github.io/_project/West-Nile-Virus.md

 I ran three models, Random Forest Classifier, XGBoost, and a Balanced Bagging Classifier.

 I installed the [XGBoost](https://github.com/dmlc/xgboost) package.
 XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
 It implements machine learning algorithms under the Gradient Boosting framework.
 XGBoost provides a parallel tree boosting (also known as GBDT, GBM) that solve many data science problems in a fast and accurate way.
 The same code runs on major distributed environment (Hadoop, SGE, MPI) and can solve problems beyond billions of examples.[^3]

-Explain how Balanaced Bagging Classifier words here.

-## We're going to want to run more tests

-Talk about scoring on 'roc-auc' instead of accuracy here.
-What is roc-auc.

-Since to compare two different models it is often more convenient to have a single metric rather than several ones, we compute two metrics from the confusion matrix, which we will later combine into one:
+BalancedBaggingClassifier allows to resample each subset of data before to train each estimator of the ensemble.
+In short, it combines the output of an EasyEnsemble sampler with an ensemble of classifiers (i.e. BaggingClassifier).
+Therefore, BalancedBaggingClassifier takes the same parameters than the scikit-learn BaggingClassifier.

+## What's the prognosis?

+ROC-AUC is short for Receiver Operating Characteristic - Area Under the Curve.
+It is a metric created by plotting the true positive rate against the false positive rate.

-True positive rate (TPR), aka. sensitivity, hit rate, and recall, which is defined as TPTP+FN.
-Intuitively this metric corresponds to the proportion of positive data points that are correctly considered as positive, with respect to all positive data points.
-In other words, the higher TPR, the fewer positive data points we will miss.
+The true positive rate is also known as recall, where true positives are divided by the sum of true positives and false negatives.
+The true positive rate is a metric that evaluates the proportion of positive data points that were correctly predicted as positive.
+A higher true positive rate means better accuracy with respect to positive data points.[^4]

-False positive rate (FPR), aka. fall-out, which is defined as FPFP+TN.
-Intuitively this metric corresponds to the proportion of negative data points that are mistakenly considered as positive, with respect to all negative data points.
-In other words, the higher FPR, the more negative data points will be missclassified.
+The false positive rate is called the fall-out and is calculated by the number of false positives divided by the sum of false positives and true negatives.
+This can be interpreted as the proportion of negative data points that were incorrectly predicted as positive.
+A higher false positive rate means more negative data points are classified incorrectly as positive.[^5]
-To combine the FPR and the TPR into one single metric, we first compute the two former metrics with many different threshold (for example 0.00;0.01,0.02,…,1.00) for the logistic regression, then plot them on a single graph, with the FPR values on the abscissa and the TPR values on the ordinate.
-The resulting curve is called ROC curve, and the metric we consider is the AUC of this curve, which we call AUROC.

-The ROC-AUC metric is a comparison of these two metrics - the true positive rate and the false positive rate.
 I plotted the ROC-AUC curves of my three models below.

 Random Forest | XGBoost | Balanced Bagging Classifier
 - | - | - |
 ![rf-rocauc.png](/static/img/rf-rocauc.png) | ![xgb-rocauc.png](/static/img/xgb-rocauc.png) | ![bbc-rocauc.png](/static/img/bbc-rocauc.png)

+I also ran a confusion matrix and classification report on the three models I ran as well.

 Model Evaluation: Confusion Matrix and Classification Report